Strategic Thinking Is Essential At All Levels

 Strategic Thinking

-When you analyze opportunities and problems from a broad perspective that is part of strategic thinking.
-Or, if you look at the possible impact your actions might have on others, that too is good strategic thinking.
+Analyzing opportunities and problems from a broad perspective is part of strategic thinking.
+Or, if you look at the possible impact your actions might have on others, that, too, is good strategic thinking.
 Any time you look at what could happen to the entire business, you are likely thinking strategically.

 When you think strategically, you...